soar-tech/strapi/docs/3.x.x/guides/deployment.md

 ##### 5. Install the `pg` node module

-If you creating your project using another database that PostgreSQL, you need to install the [pg](https://www.npmjs.com/package/pg) node module.
+Unless you originally installed Strapi with PostgreSQL, you need to install the [pg](https://www.npmjs.com/package/pg) node module.

 `Path: ./my-project/`
 ```bash